ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/build_a_model.md

 ## Create a Spack development environment

-_Spack_ has [environments](https://spack.readthedocs.io/en/latest/environments.html) that, in some ways, are similar to _Conda_ environments or _Python_ virtual environments: they create an isolated operating environment where _Spack_ can only see and access specific packages.
-This allows to build and deploy new packages in a coherent fashion.
+_Spack_ has [environments](https://spack.readthedocs.io/en/latest/environments.html) that are, in some ways, similar to _Conda_ environments or _Python_ virtual environments: they create an isolated operating environment where _Spack_ can only see and access specific packages.
+This allows the build and deployment of new packages in a coherent fashion.

 _Spack_ environments are located inside `/g/data/$PROJECT/$USER/spack/0.22/environments`, each in a separate directory.
 Each environment configuration is defined within its directory using the [`spack.yaml`](https://spack.readthedocs.io/en/latest/config_yaml.html#config-yaml) file.
 {: id="spack-environment-folder"}

 !!! warning
-    _Spack_ environments' location can be changed within _Spack_ configuration files and the directory specified above represents the default location for a _Spack_ instance that has been set up following [Spack's setup instructions]({{spack_setup}}).
+    _Spack_ environments' location can be changed within _Spack_ configuration files and the directory specified above represents the default location for a _Spack_ instance that has been set up following the [Spack setup instructions]({{spack_setup}}).

 ### Create the environment